 Partners also pay Class 2 National Insurance contributions (flat rate) and Class 4 (around 9% to 11% over a certain threshold).

 A company can be divided into units (shares) and those shares can be sold.
 This makes obtaining investment and transferring ownership easy.
 Companies exist without their founder shareholders.
-If a shareholder dies, his interest can be transferred to someone else, and the transfer confers the same rights to the new owner.
+When a shareholder dies, their interest can be transferred to someone else, and the transfer confers the same rights to the new owner.